March for Life eyes Congress for post-Roe abortion limits

 But other states have witnessed unexpected pushback on the issue.
 Voters in Kansas and Kentucky rejected constitutional amendments that would have declared there is no right to abortion; Michigan voters approved an amendment enshrining the right to abortion in the state constitution.

-Biden’s administration has limited options after the Supreme Court decision.
-Vice President Kamala Harris is scheduled to give a speech in Florida on Sunday, the 50th anniversary of the original Roe v.
-Wade ruling, to emphasize that abortion rights remain a core focus for the administration.
+Biden’s administration has limited options after the court decision.
+Vice President Kamala Harris is to give a speech in Florida on Sunday to emphasize on the 50th anniversary that abortion rights remain a focus for the administration.

+“We’re going to see what else we can do,” said White House press secretary Karine Jean-Pierre.
+“But again, it’s going to take congressional action to truly deal with this issue.”

 Anti-abortion activists also have their eye on the 2024 presidential elections and are essentially vetting prospective candidates over their views on the issue.
 Dannenfelser said she met recently with Florida Gov. Ron DeSantis, a potential leading Republican candidate, and came away “incredibly impressed,” but said it was still too early for her organization to endorse anyone.